|

 his neighbors respected him for his wisdom and courage.

-Mattathias: I will not bow to foreign gods.
+Mattathias: I will not bow to foreign gods, my son.

 Judah: How can this Syrian come here, claim to be our king,